kalte0/BMC-CS-151.github.io/labs/Lab05.md

 1. int top2

 Make sure `theArray` locations 0 to top1 contain elements in stack 1 and theArray locations theArray.length-1 downto top2 stores the elements in stack 2.
+You can assume a max stack size of 100 for each stack.

 ### Methods to implement